sidprasad/forge-fm-vsx/docs/LSP_FEATURES.md

 ## Overview

-Added lightweight Language Server Protocol features for Forge without the complexity of ANTLR.
-Uses regex-based symbol extraction for immediate LSP support.
+Added Language Server Protocol features for Forge backed by an ANTLR-based parser.
+The generated lexer/parser provides reliable symbol extraction for the LSP surface.

 ## Features Implemented